top of page

 07840896964

-My name is April and I am a reward based, force-free dog trainer.
-I strongly believe all dog training should be fun and positive and focused on developing the relationship between you and your dog.
-If you are both not enjoying it, then something needs to change.
-All my training is based on developing vital skills and building confidence for both you and your dog in a friendly, fun way.
+My name is April and I am a reward based, force-free dog trainer focused on helping you & your dog.
+I strongly believe all dog training should be fun, positive and focused on developing the relationship between you and your dog.
+If you are both not enjoying it, then something has gone very wrong.
+All my training is based on developing confidence for you & your dog.
+You will very often hear me say 'confidence first, everything else second!'.

 I currently have 3 dogs of my own.
 A Jack Russell Terrier called Winnie, a Working Labrador called Incy and a Dalmatian called Buzz.

-Previously I owned Indi the English Springer Spaniel.
-He was highly fearful of people and other dogs, which in turn caused him to be reactive.
+The dog that started my journey was Indi the English Springer Spaniel who we lost in 2018.
+He was highly fearful of people and other dogs, which in turn caused him to be 'reactive'.
 I was only 14 years old at the time so had no idea what I was doing!
-At the time I struggled to find anyone that could help me.
+I really struggled to find anyone that could help me using only positive, reward-based training.
+I had tried & experienced local aversive trainers and knew straight away that was not the route I wanted to go down with my dog.
 I ended up contacting behaviourists in Wales and Bristol that were so lovely and sympathetic to my situation.
 They gave me amazing advice and changed the way I thought about dog training.
 Because of them, and Indi, I got to follow my dreams and work with dogs full time.

 You will never hear me use the word ‘dominance’ or ‘pack’.
 The dominance theory has long been disproved.
 Dogs live in family groups, there is no struggle for pack leader or dominance.
 We do not need to use fear or intimidation in dog training or behaviour.
-More often than not, it makes things a lot worse.
 All my training is based on the latest science and I am always doing my utmost to keep up to date with the latest developments.

 I am a fully certified and approved SA (separation anxiety) Pro Trainer having completed Julie Naismith's (author of 'be right back') course.
-I am always updating my CPD, as part of that I went down to Devon and got to train chickens, meerkats, porcupines and farm animals at Devon College.
+I am always updating my CPD, as part of that I went down to Devon and got to train chickens, meerkats, porcupines and farm animals at Devon College in 2022.
+I then went and did it all again in 2025 only this time I trained animals at Paignton Zoo including a crocodile, goats and Baboons!
 I also hold a full current Level 3 qualification in dog first aid.
+I have also done various training with IMDT (institute of modern dog trainers), Canine Principles, Dog Training College... to name just a few!
 I am continuously updating my knowledge as the world of dog training is changing quickly and there is always more to learn.

 I have been on my own journey in regards to healing trauma and understanding my own neurodiversity.
 It has not been an easy journey but I am in a much better place now because of it.
 Every dog and caregiver is completely unique and this is something that is always at the forefront of any training journey we go on.